-To create a cohesive and clear visual identity, we worked closely with UEA on a set of visual identity guidelines and launch materials, including banners, posters, presentation templates, social media graphics and student pocket guides.
-A phased 12-month approach allowed us to explore many of the proposed communication channels raised in our research.
+We worked closely with UEA on a set of visual identity guidelines, launch materials, and created a phased 12-month roadmap which allowed us to explore many of the proposed communication channels raised in our research.